 The black sesame ice cream mochi is lovely on its own – the black sesame paste is wonderfully toasted and savoury – but kinako just adds toastiness over toastiness, and the whole thing is curious because it’s also ice cream which is cold – and now toasty? and so on and so forth.

-The texture of semifreddo gets me every time (though by every time I only mean each of the two times I have made it).
+The texture of semifreddo gets me every time.
 I always go into it expecting ice cream, but semifreddo assertively reminds me that it is something of its own.
 It has a gorgeously creamy-crystalline texture (think creamy taiwanese-style shaved ice, but smoother and airier), and, just for a breath, melts into a cloud-like foam on the tongue, before dissolving away.

 This semifreddo, a coffee and amaretto version for the holidays, had me marvelling at the texture of semifreddo anew.
 The alcohol keeps it at a state of softness that makes it easy to slice and gently cut with the side of a fork right out of the freezer.